-Role Staff Member Duties

-Incident Controller Head teacher - Jill Dodd.
-In Take overall charge of the

-absence J Woods. emergency and liaise with

-emergency services

-Data controller Deputy Headteacher - J. Co-ordinate the collection of

-Castling.
-In absence A Blake. evacuation data from Fire

-wardens and notify incident

-controller accordingly.

-Incident Investigation Facilities Management Investigate the incident, where

-safe to do so, in conjunction

-with the caretaker(s) on duty.

-Fire Wardens As listed separately Undertake a 'sweep' of their

-area of responsibility whilst

-exiting the building and report

-to incident controller

-Pastoral Leaders N/A Collect form lists from Deputy

-Head and distribute them to

-the form teachers in their

-year.
-Collate the information

-for their year and report it

-back to Data controller

-Form Teachers N/A Maintain good order amongst

-the form.
-Forms should be in

-line, alphabetically with form

-teacher at the front of the line.

-Check off pupils against form

-lists and report the outcome to

-1 data controller

-Attendance Staff N/A To open two sets of gates.
-To

-collect in missing student lists

-and report student absences

-to Data controller
+Role Staff Member Duties Incident Controller J Woods Take overall charge of the emergency and liaise with emergency services Data controller Headteacher - J Dodd Co-ordinate the collection of evacuation data from Fire wardens and notify incident controller accordingly.
+Incident Investigation Facilities Management Investigate the incident, where safe to do so, in conjunction with the caretaker(s) on duty.
+Fire Wardens As listed separately Undertake a 'sweep' of their area of responsibility whilst exiting the building and report to incident controller Heads of Year N/A Collect form lists from Deputy Head and distribute them to the form teachers in their year.
+Collate the information for their year and report it back to Data controller Form Teachers N/A Maintain good order amongst the form.
+Forms should be in line, alphabetically with form teacher at the front of the line.
+Check off pupils against form lists and report the outcome to data controller Attendance Staff N/A To open two sets of gates.
+To collect in missing student lists and report student absences to Data controller